Free Chest Binders

 This program is intended to help trans folks who otherwise can not afford or access a binder.
 We ask that you consider your access before applying.

-• Are you able to pay for a binder?
-(If yes, we recommend our sponsor and partner gc2b, a manufacturer of high-quality, affordably priced chest binders.)
+- Are you able to pay for a binder?
+(If yes, we recommend our one of our partners—gc2b, Origami Customs, and urBasics—for their high-quality, affordably priced chest binders.)

 What to expect